 Thanks for your interest!
 I was born in the beautiful city of Coeur d'Alene and grew up surrounded by all things artistic.
-Art in all its variations has always grabbed my interest, from drawing and painting to sculpture and architecture.
+Art in all its variations has always grabbed my interest, from drawing and painting to sculpture, ceramics, and architecture.
 I took every art class they let me take through grade schools, middle school & high school.
 When they weren't offered, I took extracurricular classes.

 Commercial design, in particular, was interesting to me and with the help of a fantastic art teacher and program at my high school I got a solid grounding in professional design concepts like kerning, balance, color, tone, and form.
 With help from my art teacher, I took on my first design projects for local businesses and organizations as a sophomore in high school and have been freelancing since.
-Over the past twenty years, I've studied frequently at the school of hard knocks and have learned what works and what doesn't.
+Over the past twenty-five years, I've studied frequently at the school of hard knocks and have learned what works and what doesn't.
 I'd love to invite you to browse my portfolio.

-In addition to my passion for the visual arts, I grew up in a musical family—just about everybody on my dad's side plays multiple instruments.
+In addition to my passion for the visual arts, I grew up in a musical family—just about everybody on Dad's side plays multiple instruments.
 We still get together every once in awhile to play bluegrass, old-style music, and folk.
 I started playing the guitar at the age of eight, the piano somewhere around that time, and picked up the mandolin and banjo.
 In fifth grade, I started playing violin (and fiddle music with my family), and continued in both classical and contemporary instruction throughout middle school and high school.
 I had the pleasure of serving as concertmaster for the CHS senior orchestra, as well as singing in the select choirs and jazz choirs, playing piano/keyboards in the stage band and pep band, and taking private violin instruction.
 I also began writing music in high school.
 Over the years, I've picked up a number of other instruments and am always learning something new.

 When I graduated from CHS in 1996 and headed off to Northwest Christian University, I was already doing some design work on a freelance basis as an offshoot of the commercial design and graphic design classes I was taking.
 I decided to major in music ministry—essentially a music performance degree with a Christian emphasis.
 My primary instrument was voice, and I decided to study guitar more seriously as my secondary instrument.